FBoucher/stream-projects/Streams/2020-07-15-Stream113-TinyBlazorAdmin.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is investigating why the application is crashing after adding the Azure AD login... and the issue was fixed!

 📺 - Twitch archive - stream no.113